-- University or clinical agency dress code policy. - b.
-Student not prepared to provide safe nursing care. - c.
+- 2. Grounds for dismissing students from the clinical setting include: - a.
+Inappropriate dress/grooming and/or failure to follow the Briar Cliff 42 University or clinical agency dress code policy. - b.
+Student is not prepared to provide safe nursing care. - c.
 Tardiness - d.
-Professional demeanor in violation of the ANA Code of Ethics and Professional Standards and/or the Department of Nursing Statement of Professional Conduct. - K. During a clinical experience, in the event that a student or faculty member is involved in a situation that warrants the completion of an institutional variance report, a Department of Nursing Variance Report will also be completed.
+Professional demeanor in violation of the ANA Code of Ethics and Professional Standards and/or the Department of Nursing Statement of Professional Conduct. - K. During a clinical experience, if a student or faculty member is involved in a situation that warrants the completion of an institutional variance report, a Department of Nursing Variance Report will also be completed.
 See Appendix A for a copy of the form.